Neats29/banana/README.md

 ### Setup
 - We are using Hockeyapp to distribute builds to approved devices.
 - Request an invitation to the Cohaesus HockeyApp account / create a free [account] (https://rink.hockeyapp.net/registrations/new)
-- At this point there are no scripts to create the apps.
-Either navigate to the HockeyApp [dashboard] (https://rink.hockeyapp.net/manage/dashboard) and drag and drop the files, or alternatively download [HockeyApp for Mac] (http://hockeyapp.net/releases/mac/) and upload the files directly.
+- At this point there are no scripts to initially create the apps.
+Either navigate to the HockeyApp [dashboard] (https://rink.hockeyapp.net/manage/dashboard) and drag & drop the .apk/.ipa files, or alternatively download [HockeyApp for Mac] (http://hockeyapp.net/releases/mac/) and upload the files directly.
 - Add your devices to your profile.
 - Collect the App IDs (located by selecting the app from the dashboard) and [generate API tokens] (https://rink.hockeyapp.net/manage/auth_tokens) for the apps.
 Update the deploy-scripts files accordingly.

 ### Deploying to HockeyApp
 #### Android (.apk)
-- Execute the deploy-tags.sh script `$ ./deploy-tags.sh`.
+1. Execute the deploy-tags.sh script `$ ./deploy-tags.sh`.
-- In the ionic directory, run `$ ionic build android'
+2. In the ionic directory, run `$ ionic build android'
-- Follow [these instructions](http://ionicframework.com/docs/guide/publishing.html) to generate and sign the .apk file.
+3. Follow [these instructions](http://ionicframework.com/docs/guide/publishing.html) to generate and sign the .apk file.
-- Execute the deploy-ios.sh script.
+4. Execute the deploy-ios.sh script.

 #### iOS (.ipa)
-- Execute the deploy-tags.sh script.
-- In the ionic directory, run `$ ionic build ios'
 - Request an invitation to the 'Cohaesus Projects Ltd' Apple Developer Account.
 - Navigate to Xcode > Preferences > Account.
 - Add a Cohaesus Projects Ltd admin's Apple ID (using the plus sign on the bottom left corner).
 - Import the admin's developer profile using the cog (next to the plus symbol).
 - If you experience the following error: “Missing iOS Distribution signing identity for …”, [this] (http://stackoverflow.com/questions/32821189/xcode-7-error-missing-ios-distribution-signing-identity-for) should resolve it.

+1. Execute the deploy-tags.sh script.
+2. In the ionic directory, run `$ ionic build ios`
-- Execute the deploy-ios.sh script.
+3. Execute the deploy-ios.sh script.